-"unlawful meeting" and "unlawful procession" means respectively any meeting or any procession which has been organised or convened or is held -
+"unlawful meeting" and "unlawful procession" means respectively any meeting or any procession which has been organised or convened or is held-

-(a) in contravention of section 9 or of any condition specified in a permit issued under section 9(1); or

-(b) in contravention of an order under section 10(1)(b) or of any condition specified in such order.

-(2) Any police officer not below the rank of inspector may -

-(a) stop any unlawful procession; and

-(b) order any unlawful group to disperse.

-(3) Any unlawful group shall be deemed to be an unlawful assembly within the meaning of section 141 of the Penal Code (Chapter 22) and Chapter VIII of the Criminal Procedure Code (Chapter 7).
+- (a) in contravention of section 9 or of any condition specified in a permit issued under section 9(1); or - (b) in contravention of an order under section 10(1)(b) or of any condition specified in such order. - (2) Any police officer not below the rank of inspector may - (a) stop any unlawful procession; and - (b) order any unlawful group to disperse. - (3) Any unlawful group is deemed to be an unlawful assembly within the meaning of section 141 of the Penal Code (Chapter 22) and Chapter VIII of the Criminal Procedure Code (Chapter 7).

-Offences and penalties.
+Offences and penalties

-12. (1) Any person who takes part in any unlawful group shall be guilty of an offence: Penalty, a fine of \$1,000 and imprisonment for one year.

-Public Order CAP.
-148 19

-(2) Any person who -

-(a) takes part in organising, convening or directing any unlawful group; or shall be guilty of an offence: Penalty, a fine of \$5,000 and imprisonment for 3 years.

-(b) continues to take part in any unlawful group which has been ordered under section 11(2)(b) to disperse,
+- 12. (1) Any person who takes part in any unlawful group is guilty of an offence and liable on conviction to a fine of \$1,000 and imprisonment for one year. - (2) Any person who - - (a) takes part in organising, convening or directing any unlawful group; or - (b) continues to take part in any unlawful group which has been ordered under section 11(2)(b) to disperse, is guilty of an offence and liable on conviction to a fine of \$5,000 and imprisonment for 3 years.

-PART III